1nt9rnetgh0st/camoon.github.io/_posts/2026-03-05-nataswalkthrough.md

 eDWoeDWoeDWoeDWoeDWoeDWoeDWoeDWoeDWoeDWoe
 ```
 => Key `eDWo`

-change "showpassword" to yes then encrypt it with the key we get.
+Change "showpassword" to yes then encrypt it with the key we get.
 ![image](https://hackmd.io/_uploads/SkmF_my0-l.png)
 Change `data` cookie to the new cookie we get the password
 ![image](https://hackmd.io/_uploads/rJ9ROmJCbl.png)